 - Szerző: Mark Irvine

-- Kulcsszavak: Group
+- Kulcsszavak: Group, Other sectors

 Climate resilience is about building socio-ecological systems as well as organizations that can withstand the coming stresses of climate change and mitigate the severity of future impacts; it is about setting companies and societies on the path of sustainable development.
 As DNV GL reveals in its position paper, standards can help give direction and dimension to this complex undertaking.